 How to get there

 Go to the seminar room on the 3rd floor.
-You can buy drinks and sandwiches at the Café next door to the seminar room to supplement the festive treats, or bring your own!
+You can buy drinks and sandwiches at the Café next door to the seminar room, or bring your own!
 Step-free access is available immediately to the right of the main entrance.

 We look forward to seeing you there!